LeoCodesss/Better-Enchantment-Mod/README.md

 # Better-Enchantment-Mod
 Removes the restrections from the *enchantment* command.
-Beware that minecraft max limit on this is 127, every number higher than that will be set to 0.
+Beware that minecrafts limit on this is 127, every number higher than that will be set to 0.

 Also this mod adds a disenchant command, that lets you remove spefic enchantments from your items.